clementjambon/QuoridorRL/README.md

 To transition from one state to another, press `space`

 ## Heuristic agent
-Two AI agents can play against each other making choices based on a Minimax search.
+You can play against our heuristic-based agent (the agent plays by making choices based on a Minimax search).
 To do so,
 ```bash
 cd src/minimax
 python3 game_minimax.py